Ben-Russell/Switcher/README.md

 Assign Directly to a Variable
 -----------------------------

-Return the results of the function right to a variable by adding `.Results` to the end of your Switch.
+Return the result of the function right to a variable by adding `.Result` to the end of your Switch.

     var myResult = Switcher(myVar)
         .Case("case1", function() {
             return a * b;
-        }).Results;
+        }).Result;

 Pass a variable or value to skip needing a function.
 Can be helpful to achieve similar functionality to nested ternarys.

     var sound = Switcher(animal)
         .Case("dog", "bark")
         .Case("cow", "moo")
-        .Case("cat", "meow").Results;
+        .Case("cat", "meow").Result;

 To assign instead of evaluate a function, pass false as the second parameter of Switcher.